We The People Network

-This site hopes to accomplish this goal in part by being a place for sharing understanding of our mostly forgotten American history, and how that history has within it the keys not only to our own salvation, but the salvation of all peoples in the world.
+This site hopes to contribute to the conversation in part by being a place for sharing understanding of our mostly forgotten American history, and how that history, with all its flaws and abuses, has within it the keys to our own salvation.

-Our authority as popular sovereigns was declared to King George and the rest of the world in the Declaration of Independence, our true founding document, and that which ultimately governs the actions of we the people.
+Think about this.
+Our authority as popular sovereigns was declared to King George and the rest of the world in the Declaration of Independence, which makes it our true founding document, and that which ultimately governs the actions of we the people.

 But we can repair the Constitution.
 And in allowing our biases to control the debate, we miss one vital point.
 It doesn't matter why or who wrote it.
 What matters, is that it exists.
 The mere fact that the Declaration of Independence sits enshrined under glass at the National Archives is evidence enough to show the document for what it is, our country's founding document, and our original, enduring authority.

 Remember, the Constitution does not govern the people.
 The Constitution is the document that WE created to control the activity and scope of government.
 Nothing more.
 The Bill of Rights were only inserted to remind government not to overstep its delegated authority.

 Many of the real problems we have today could be more effectively addressed, with more lasting results, by going after their root.
 Most people might agree that the corruption of government , excessive corporate power and influence, and fundamental flaws in the political process are the main issues that lie at the core of all of our other problems in this country.
 The game is rigged in favor of those that can pay to play.
 Instead of an inclusive process that would promote active citizen participation, we get domination and exclusion by monied interests.